xamarin/GoogleApisForiOSComponents/Firebase.AdMob/component/GettingStarted.md

 }
 ```

-> Note: Ad unit IDs are created in the AdMob UI, and represent a place in your app where ads appear.
+> ![note_icon] Note: Ad unit IDs are created in the AdMob UI, and represent a place in your app where ads appear.
 If you show banner ads in two view controllers, for example, you can create an ad unit for each one.

 ### Call LoadRequest method